keilaloia/helpDesk/README.md

 Additionally npm tools installed for command line which can be found [https://nodejs.org/en/]

+### `npm install`
+when you open helpDesk please make sure to run npm install so you have access to npm start

 ### `npm start`

 Runs the app in the development mode.<br>